Ellen DeGeneres: 2003–2017

 The show broadcast for a week from Universal Studios Orlando in March 2007.
 Skits included DeGeneres going on the Hulk Roller Coaster Ride and the Jaws Boat Ride.
 DeGeneres was placed on bed rest in May 2007 due to a torn ligament in her back.
 She continued hosting her show from a hospital bed, tended to by a nurse, explaining "the show must go on, as they say."
 Guests sat in hospital beds as well.
 On May 1, 2009, DeGeneres celebrated her 1000th episode with celebrity guests such as Oprah Winfrey, Justin Timberlake and Paris Hilton, among others.
 Jennifer Aniston and Justin Timberlake surprised DeGeneres on her 2,000th show in December 2015.

 DeGeneres replaced Paula Abdul as a judge on the ninth season of American Idol.
 Her role started after the contestant auditions, at the beginning of "Hollywood Week".
 It is reported that DeGeneres also signed a contract to be a judge on the show for at least five seasons.
 She made her American Idol debut on February 9, 2010.
 However, on July 29, 2010, DeGeneres and Fox executives announced that the comedian would be leaving American Idol after one season.
 In a statement, DeGeneres said that the series "didn't feel like the right fit for me".

 DeGeneres began hosting the NBC game show Ellen's Game of Games during the 2017–2018 television season.
 Based on games played on her talk show, the series previewed on December 18, 2017, with regular episodes starting the following January.
 It would run for four total seasons until May 2021, with its cancellation announced in January 2022.

-2018–present
+2018–2022

 The New York Times profiled DeGeneres in 2018 as she faced the decision of renewing her talk-show contract and was exploring other outlets for her creativity, including her Netflix comedy special Relatable, which spoofs her kind image.
 They noted she felt boxed in with a reputation of always being nice, and the host who danced all the time.
 DeGeneres—who acknowledges that she has always been overly sensitive—fretted how her audience would react when she no longer wanted to dance.
 Her Christian Scientist upbringing included her father's psyche, "He was a very fearful man, he couldn't hear or engage with anything unpleasant."

+Allegations of on-set bullying and retirement

+In March 2020, comedian and podcaster Kevin T. Porter had published a thread on Twitter in which he called DeGeneres "notoriously one of the meanest people alive", and asked other Twitter users to post "stories you've heard about Ellen being mean", pledging to donate two dollars to the Los Angeles Food Bank for each post.
+The thread quickly went viral, with several posts alleging situations where DeGeneres had been unkind (such as for firing people who greeted her or looked her in the eyes).